Rancilio Silvia Review + Modding Options & the New Silvia Pro

 Check Price – Shop Coffee

-This is a perfect looking machine, actually – I saw it when I was at shop coffee collecting the Silvia.
-Its very humble to look at, understated, and it does look like the Silvia nevertheless a little bigger – it’s truly not, though, it’s nothing like the Silvia at all, in fact.
+This is a great looking machine, basically – I saw it when I was at shop coffee collecting the Silvia.
+Its very simple to look at, understated, and it does look like the Silvia but a little bigger – it’s actually not, though, it’s nothing like the Silvia at all, truly.

 This is a dual boiler machine, a PID control, dedicated water outlet, water extent indication, pre-programmed wake up time – and a shot timer.